 Program Educational Objectives

-The MS CS program educational objectives (PEOs) can be defined in terms of what our graduated students are expected to be performing in their professional careers.
+The program educational objectives (PEOs) of the MS-CSC program can be defined in terms of what our graduated students are expected to be performing in their professional careers.
 Namely, our graduate students are expected to:

 Program Outcome Objectives

 The program must enable students to attain the following outcomes by the time of graduation:

 - PO1: Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.

 - PO2: Acquire and apply new knowledge as needed, using appropriate learning strategies.